JohannesKlauss/react-hotkeys-hook/README.md

 - `callback: (event: KeyboardEvent, handler: HotkeysEvent) => void`: Gets executed when the defined keystroke gets hit by the user. **Important:** Since version 1.5.0 this callback gets memoised inside the hook.
 So you don't have to do this anymore by yourself.
+- `options: Options = {}`
+  - `filter: (event: KeyboardEvent): boolean` is used to enable hotkeys inside input elements.
+Check out [hotkeys docs](https://github.com/jaywcjlove/hotkeys/#filter) for usage
+  - `splitKey: string` is used to change the splitting character inside the keys argument.
+Default is `+`, but if you want to listen to the `+` character, you can set `splitKey` to i.e. `-` and listen for `ctrl-+`
+  - `keyup: boolean` Determine if you want to listen on the keyup event
+  - `keydown: boolean` Determine if want to listen on the keydown event
 - `deps: any[] = []`: The dependency array that gets appended to the memoisation of the callback.
 Here you define the inner dependencies of your callback.
 If for example your callback actions depend on a referentially unstable value or a value that will change over time, you should add this value to your deps array.
 Since most of the time your callback won't